-The entire world has been living through a pandemic for over a year now.
+The entire world has been living through a pandemic since early 2020.
 We know that we all play a part in protecting ourselves and others from COVID-19.
 Actions we take—mask wearing, hand washing, keeping physical distance from others—help slow the spread of the virus.

 But how do we stop the spread of disinformation?
 We all play a part in that, too.

 Scientists use the term “infodemic” to describe the overwhelming amount of information, some good and some bad, that is shared online.
 Whether it’s disinformation (deliberately false and spread on purpose) or misinformation (false information spread by mistake), it causes confusion and can lead to behaviour that is harmful.
 This is why, with so much information circulating, it is important to develop the skills necessary to recognize trustworthy sources—especially before sharing them with others.

 Use these resources to learn how to approach information with the eye of a scientist.
 It all starts by discovering how the scientific process works.
 Watch the videos, try the activities and talk about the issues with others.
 By sharpening our critical thinking skills, we can help stop the spread of disinformation.

 The pandemic has affected us all, but the impact has not been equal.
 Learn about risk factors, why COVID-19 has brought social, economic and racial inequalities into focus and how to help those impacted the most by fighting disinformation with facts.The Pandemic’s Inequalities